whelanh/aurora-kdegit-dx/WARP.md

 ## Important Notes

 - Container signing is enabled - ensure `cosign.key` is never committed to git
+- Public signing key in `cosign.pub` has been updated to current maintainer's key
 - Base image can be changed by modifying the `BASE_IMAGE` build arg in Containerfile
 - COPR repositories provide bleeding-edge KDE packages with priority=1
 - Build artifacts are output to `output/` directory
 - VM images use QEMU with hardware acceleration when available
-- GitHub Actions builds both variants automatically using matrix strategy
+- GitHub Actions builds both variants automatically using matrix strategy; concurrency grouping adjusted to prevent overlapping runs